VOLUNTEERS

-The question most people ask is; how can we get involved in the surveys or support the education programme?
+The question most people ask is: How can we get involved in the diving surveys or support the education programme?

-We need divers with PADI Advanced Open Water Qualification, BSAC Sport or equivalent to help with surveys.
+We need divers with PADI Advanced Open Water Qualification, BSAC Sport or equivalent to help with surveys who are Seasearch qualified.

-Divers taking part in survey dives must be self-reliant, current in diving, are advised to have medical insurance and will need their own equipment.
-This needs to be serviced and in good working order.
-A Computer and Surface marker buoy must be carried at all times.
-A recording slate is required, diving computer, torch and ideally a reasonable camera.
+Divers taking part in survey dives must be self-reliant, current in diving, with Personal & Third Party Liability plus diving medical insurance.
+You will need your own equipment including drysuit, and camera; such as the Olympus TG5.
+All equipment needs to be serviced and in good working order.
+A Computer, torch and surface marker buoy must be carried at all times.
+A recording slate is also madatory.
+We also utilise support divers as buddys for our survey divers.
+For example a husband and wife team may function as the recorder and safety diver (who does not have to be Seasearch qualified).

-Minimum age for volunteers unless part of an organised group is 18.
+Please note that the Minimum age for diving volunteers is 18.

 Volunteer divers will be required to complete the Seasearch Observer Course